-- The Bowie, MD, Senior Center invited the community to hear 20 published authors read from their works during a Book Lovers Expo in August.
+- The Bowie, Maryland, Senior Center invited the community to hear 20 published authors read from their works during a Book Lovers Expo.
 Participants also could purchase books and have them signed by the author.

-- Verona Senior Center in Verona, WI hosts competitive Wii bowling teams, offers caregiver support groups and respite programs, and maintains a computer lab with Internet connections for public use.
+- Verona Senior Center in Verona, Wisconsin, hosts competitive Wii bowling teams, offers caregiver support groups and respite programs, and maintains a computer lab with Internet connections for public use.

-Senior centers are a great place to find work and volunteering opportunities.
+Senior centers: A great place to find work and volunteering opportunities

 Older adults who are looking for a part-time job to supplement their retirement income would do well to check out their local senior center.
 Many offer job training and placement programs.

-In Columbus, IN, the Mill Race Center links older workers with a nearby private staffing business to help them land part-time, temporary, or full-time employment.
+In Columbus, Indiana, the Mill Race Center links older workers with a nearby private staffing business to help them land part-time, temporary, or full-time employment.

 The City of Madison/Madison Senior Services in Wisconsin has a successful volunteer program called CATCH Healthy Habits that pairs older adults with children to encourage healthier eating and physical activity.

-Senior centers are also a great place to get healthy.
+Senior centers: A great place to get healthy

 Health and fitness are where senior centers have really expanded in recent years.
 In addition to traditional programs like aerobics, Zumba, yoga, and Tai Chi, many senior centers now offer evidence-based health programs that have been scientifically proven to make people healthier.